Phala-Network/phala-docs-old/docs/balances.md

 ![](./static/transfer.png)

-To transfer some token, please selecte an identity as the sender first.
-In the screenshot we are tranfserring 1000 tokens from Alice to Bob.
+To transfer some token, please select an identity as the sender first.
+In the screenshot we are transferring 1000 tokens from Alice to Bob.

-At beginnng, Alice is the only persono with token.
+At beginning, Alice is the only person with token.
 So we should transfer some tokens from Alice to another person.
-Otherwise the trasaction is not going to be executed because of insufficient funds.
+Otherwise the transaction is not going to be executed because of insufficient funds.

 ## Check balance